 middle creek - private

-Brookings Anglers offers its clients the exclusive use of one mile of Middle Creek located just west of Highlands and half way to the Delayed Harvest section of the Nantahala River from the Greystone Inn and Lake Toxaway.
+New owner, Creel Lodge, offers its Guests the exclusive use of one mile of Middle Creek located just west of Highlands and half way to the Delayed Harvest section of the Nantahala River from Lake Toxaway.
 Middle Creek is an intimate mountain stream known for its pocket water and plunge pools with opportunities for technical and precision casting rewarding Anglers with fantastic Brook, Brown and Rainbow trout.
-This Private stretch of Middle Creek is managed by Brookings so the fishing is almost always going to be exceptional - occasional mountain deluges aside - and the full mile of water will allow you to explore for a full day.
+This Private stretch of Middle Creek is managed by Creel Lodge so the fishing is almost always going to be exceptional - occasional mountain deluges aside - and the full mile of water will allow you to explore for as many days as you like during your stay.

 how do i get there?

 Google Maps will provide general driving directions to Otto, NC where this stretch is located but will NOT show you where to park.
-Remember, this Private stretch is only accessible with your Brookings Guide.
+Remember, this Private stretch is only accessible through Creel Lodge.

 fishing middle creek

-Keep in mind, this is Private Water and cannot be accessed without Brookings Anglers!!!!
+Keep in mind, this is Private Water and cannot be accessed without Creel Lodge!!!! - New details to follow

 Please explore below for more detailed information about fishing in the WNC region in general including Middle Creek.
 Private waters are famous for their active fishery management so this is a perfect opportunity to spend your day targeting both trophies and wild rainbows with your group.
 Take notes and prepare for another adventure with a Guide or on your own armed with a Guide's knowledge and tricks.
 Regardless, a Guide will teach you everything you need to know about the nuances of various stretches of the water but if you want to learn more about where you are going before you arrive or if you want to plan your own day on the water for yourself or your group, you will find just about anything you could want plus a little more.